wallabyway/bim360-project-starter/README.md

 # bim360-project-starter
-Start a new Project in BIM360/ACC based on a Project Template, using Autodesk APIs.
+Create a new Project in BIM360/ACC copied from a Project Template, using a command line tool called '`bim360cli`'.
+It uses [Autodesk APIs](aps.autodesk.com) under the hood.

-When you create a new project, specify the template project, and it will copy the template's folders, roles and folder permissions, into a new empty project.
-Then use the 'copyFiles' command, to recursively copy all of the template's files (Revit/Navis/PDF/etc) into the new project.
+Open a Terminal, and follow the steps below:

 ### INSTALL
 ```